Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

 Do we make the same discoveries automatically if we apply the proposed framework instead?
 Do we make more and new interpretable discoveries?
-To find out, we use the same $\texttt{Dict}$ function and explainer LLM as in Section \ref{sec_dissent}, but reduce the space of features by half, filtering out all features that, in the corpus on which the Gemma Scope SAEs were trained, had greater than median empirical token activation frequency.
-This choice of dimensionality reduction is meant to screen out features that activate in many texts across domains, e.g., features related to grammatical aspects of text, which was handled implicitly in the previous causal analysis by virtue of differencing.
-(Ideally, such a dimensionality reduction choice would be preregistered, to prevent cherry-picking by filtering.)
-Again we split the sample randomly to form a held-out evaluation dataset consisting of 10\% of the original dataset analyzed in \cite{stantcheva_why_2024}.
+To find out, we use the same concept embedding and explainer LLM setup as in Section \ref{sec_dissent}, but reduce the space of SAE features by half, filtering out all features that, in the corpus on which the SAE was trained, had greater than median empirical token activation frequency.
+This choice of dimensionality reduction is meant to screen out features that activate in many texts across domains, e.g., features related to common grammatical features of text, which was handled implicitly in the previous causal analysis by virtue of differencing.
+(Ideally, such a dimensionality reduction choice would be preregistered, to prevent cherry-picking by filtering, but could also easily be analyzed for sensitivity.)
+Again we split the sample randomly to form a held-out evaluation dataset consisting of 15\% of the original dataset analyzed in \cite{stantcheva_why_2024}.

-We are interested in testing hypotheses $H_{0,j}: E[X_{ij}] := E[Y_{ij}] = 0$, i.e., we test the probability of a given feature activating in the population of open-ended responses to the above prompt in the United States.
-This yields a dataset $\{X_{ij}\}_{i \in [n], j\in [p]}$ with $n=453$ and $p=3826$ non-degenerate features---still a very high-dimensional inference problem.
-We now apply 5-FWER control with $\alpha = 0.05$ based on the result in Theorem \ref{thm_smallk_two} per Algorithm \ref{algo1}, and we make 744 interpretable discoveries.
+We now test hypotheses $H_{0,j}: \theta_j(P) = E[Y_{ij}] = P(Y_{ij}=1)= 0$; naturally, in this setting where probabilities are being tested, of actual scientific interest is the dual of this testing procedure, i.e., the point estimates for the probability of discussion along with generalized simultaneous confidence intervals.
+This yields a dataset with $n=428$ and $p=1173$ non-degenerate features.
+We now apply 5-FWER control with $\alpha = 0.05$ based on the result in Theorem \ref{thm_stu_kfwer}, and we make 186 interpretable discoveries.
+In Figure \ref{fig:infl1}, as in Figure \ref{fig:dissent1}, we plot the 10 largest well-interpreted discoveries; in Figure \ref{fig:infl2} we plot the next 10 largest.
+The remaining well-interpreted discoveries can be similarly viewed in Appendix Section \ref{sec_addlplots}.